-When I finish explaining to women about abdominal separations, or Diastasis Recti, there’s usually a look of shock and horror on their faces.
-“Will it ever go back together?” they ask worriedly.
+When I finish explaining to women about abdominal separations, or diastasis recti, there’s usually a look of shock and horror on their faces.
+“Will it ever go back together?” they ask with understandable worry.

 First, I always recommend referring your prenatal and postnatal clients to a pelvic floor physiotherapist.
-The physio can ensure there’s not bigger issues going on (prolapsed uterus, rectum, or bladder), can assess the DR themselves, and can teach the client how to properly activate their abdominal and pelvic floor muscles (internal exams).
+The physio can ensure there aren’t bigger issues going on (like a prolapsed uterus, rectum, or bladder), can assess the DR themselves, and can teach the client how to properly activate their abdominal and pelvic floor muscles.

 Step 1: Get client to lie down flat on the back, as if they were setting up for a glute bridge.